Manjari Fadnis on 'Jaane Tu ... Ya Jaane Na' Co-Star Imran Khan leaving Bollywood - ExBulletin

 Manjari Fadnis on 'Jaane Tu … Ya Jaane Na' Co-Star Imran Khan leaving Bollywood

-Mumbai, May 17 (Ians) Actress Manjari Fadnis was considered Meghna Pariyar in Imran Khan and Genelia of Souza-Dirige “Jaane Tu … Ya Jaane Na”.
+Mumbai, May 17, 2025, the actress Manjari Fadnis was considered as Meghna Paraiyar in Imran Khan and Genelia d'ouza “Jaane Tu … Ya Jaane Na”.

 During an exclusive conversation with Ians, Manjari spoke of Imran by offering goodbye to Bollywood.

-When asked if it was difficult to survive in the industry, she told Ians: “All that Imran chose to make was his personal decision.
-He had great opportunities, and he always has a solid fans.
-People are looking forward to his return.
-I am that I love working with him, but this question is better directed towards him.”
+When asked if it was difficult to survive in the industry, she said to Ians: “All that Imran chose to make was his personal decision.
+He has had great opportunities, and he always has a strong fans base.
+People are looking forward to their return.
+I love to work with him, but this question is better directed towards him. ”

 The diva also revealed that she had met Imran several times after the shooting of “Jaane Tu … Ya Jaane Na”.

-Refulting if she is in contact with her co-stars, Meghna shared: “I am in contact with Abbas, Pakhi, and sometimes with Imranweve met several times after filming.
+Refulcing if she is in contact with her co-stars, Meghna shared: “I am in contact with Abbas, Pakhi, and sometimes with Imranweve met several times after the shooting.
 I came across Genelia at events.
-On certain sets, as for the warning '', Ive made the real Friendsvarn Sharma, Jitin Gulati, our Director), Madhurima Tuliwe, All Bondmeet (our still), Madhurima Tuliwe All Bondmeet Singh (our director), Madhurima Tuliwe All Bondmeet Singh (our director), Madhurima Tuliwe All Bondmede Close. “
+On some sets, as for the Gurnee ', Ive made the real Amivarun Sharma, Jitin Gulati, Gurmeet Singh (our director), Madhurima Tuliwe All Bondmeet Singh (our director), Madhurima Tuliwe All Bondmeet Singh (our director), Madhumima Tuliwe All Bondmeet Singh (our director) Tuliwe All Bondmeet Singh (our director), Madhurima Tuliwe All Bondheet Singh (our director), Madhurima Tuliwe All Bondmede Close. “

 Speaking of her trip to Tinseltown, the actress of “Grand Masti” said: “My trip so far has been magnificent.
 I chose what I wanted to do in life, and fortunately, even if I did not come from a cinema environment, I received many opportunities and I had the chance to work with very good people.
-It's a regular journey, but I'm always up to being here. “
+It is a regular journey, but I am always up to being here.

 Manjari, who worked in several languages, revealed in which industry she liked working the most.

-In the meantime, Imran has honored the big screen with the 2015 “Katti Batti” drama alongside Kangana Ranaut.
+In the meantime, Imran has honored the big screen with the 2015 drama “Katti Batti”, alongside Kangana Ranaut.
+(Agency)

 |